FAQ

 The biggest concerns for Landlords when renting out their properties are damage and non-payment of rent.
 An experienced letting agent will have the expertise to minimise the risk, but will also know exactly what to do if the worst should occur.
 Having worked in the industry for many years, we have pretty much seen and dealt with it all!

 One of the most important reasons that you need a letting agent, is to ensure that your tenancy is compliant with relevant laws and legislation.
 Not many landlords have a comprehensive understanding of these and often unwittingly breach them.
-Unfortunately, non-compliance can attract large financial penalties and some breaches can result in forfeiture of the security deposit, or leave you unable to regain possession of your property.
+Unfortunately, non-compliance can attract large financial penalties, and some breaches can result in forfeiture of the security deposit, or leave you unable to regain possession of your property.
 A regulated letting agency will keep up with any updates or changes to laws and legislation and will ensure that everything is done correctly.

 Using the services of a letting agent, means that you do not have to have manage the let.
 You can avoid chasing rent payments, conducting inspections, taking calls from your tenant and arranging maintenance, as your agent will do this for you.

-A letting agent will conduct thorough reference checks for your tenants, ensuring that they are vetted to the highest standards.
+A letting agent will also conduct thorough reference checks for your tenants, ensuring that they are vetted to the highest standards.

 Your property will be valued based on size, location, condition and current market trends.